 La Salle University offers workshops for anyone interested in preparing for the Graduate Management Admission Test (GMAT).
-La Salle's school code for the GMAT exam is 548-KK-38.

 The Graduate Management Admission Test (GMAT) is designed to assess capabilities which are important in the study of management at the graduate level.
 The GMAT is sponsored and controlled by the Graduate Management Admission Council (GMAC) and is administered by the Educational Testing Service (ETS).
 ETS consults with this council on matters of general policy, develops test materials, administers the test, and conducts research projects aimed at improving the test.